What’s true about the evolution of marketing tactics, just like in publicly traded stocks, is their value (or impact) changes over time.

 How to Get a Return on your Sponsorship Investment

-I’m not saying it won’t work, people will see your logo.
-Some will buy your product or service just because of that sign — but it’s still tough to measure.
+I’m not saying something won’t happen, people WILL see your logo.
+Some folks may engage with your product or service because they support sponsors of their team — think how loyal NASCAR fans are to their sponsors — but it’s still tough to measure.

 Here are some other ideas (and there are many more) you can use to help develop a sponsorship likely to generate a measurable return on your investment:

 Create a branded product, for example, Toyota has an Indianapolis Colts branded truck.
 Ford has a Texas Edition truck.